energietransitie/needforheat-gearup-app/docs/ios.md

 This means that specificly testing the `NeedForHeat` app that the simulator isn't of any use because the camera is needed to detect the QR code.

+## Using a physical device
+You can connect a phyiscal iPhone with USB to the Macbook.
+It will then automatically prepare the iPhone to support Xcode builds in `Window -> Devices and Simulators`

 ## Issues

-> The CLI seems to be stuck when opening a Simulator
+> The CLI seems to be stuck when opening a simulator

 Sometimes the iOS simulator doesn't respond to the open command.
 If it seems stuck on this prompt, you can open the iOS simulator manually `(open -a Simulator)` and then in the macOS toolbar, choose Hardware → Device, and select an iOS version and device that you'd like to open.